Gossypium barbadense: Origins of Sea Island

-Unusual weather in 1785 and 1786 helped develop a G. barbadense productive in the Sea Islands.
+Unusual weather in 1785 and 1786 helped develop G. barbadense production in the Sea Islands.
 According to historical records, planters in Georgia were trying to introduce G. barbadense, but the plants would die from frost before they could produce seed or fiber.
 However, the winter of 1785-1786 was particularly mild, so a few plants did succeed in producing seed.
 The next generation of plants was able to produce seed and fiber before the winter.

 Historical records credit Kinsey Burden of developing the particularly high-quality cotton that came to be associated with the Sea Islands.
 He accomplished this in the first decade of the 1800s via seed selection on Burden's Island and Johns Island in South Carolina.
 The Sea Islands region parted ways with the rest of the southeastern United States, specializing in this high-quality G. barbadense.
 Meanwhile, the rest of the southeastern United States developed its own market class "upland".

 By 1803, the Charleston SC market recognized class distinctions of Sea Island, South Carolina upland, West Indian, and Mississippi.